Masoudieh Mansion: Architecture

-The garden of the Masoudieh mansion was built by the order of Mass'oud Mirza Zell-e Soltan, the son of Naser al-Din Shah Qajar in 1295 A.H.
-It was built by the work of Reza Qoli Khan (nicknamed Siraj al-Mulk) on a land with an area of about 4000 square meters, with an exterior (diwan house) and interior and other annexes.
+The garden of the Masoudieh Mansion was built by the order of Mass'oud Mirza Zell-e Soltan, a son of Naser al-Din Shah Qajar, in 1295.
+It was built by the work of Reza Qoli Khan (nicknamed Siraj al-Mulk) on a land with an area of about 4000 square meters, with an exterior (diwan house) and an interior, alongside annexes.